Carp fishing is one of the best challenges and fish that any angler can make the decision to target.

 As far as the tackle itself, you can stick to what you most likely already have from your carp fishing gear collection from the other months out of the year.

 Your regular gear will work just fine unless ice fishing for carp than you may want to change your rod selection to a shorter more sensitive rod.

 This could play out to be a huge advantage for you if you have the money to splurge a bit on a camera.

-I discuss the benefits of these cameras in depth in my blog post, ice fishing for carp.
+I discuss the benefits of these cameras in depth in my blog post, best ice fishing fish finders in 2021.

 Underwater cameras are just amazing.
 Especially in the winter.
 The waters are calmer and more clear which gives extreme quality and visibility to the cameras.

 If you can get down into the water and spot where the fish may be, you are going to dramatically increase your odds of casting in the perfect place to land some trophy carp size carp whether it’s winter time or not.